 You can also schedule meetings and send out calendar invites by email, meaning you can include people who are not already Glip users.
 That’s a distinction from other team chat tools that have added video only for users of the team chat tool.

-As a Glip user, you don’t necessarily need a separate task or project management tool to keep track of work that has been assigned to you or that you have delegated to others.
+As a Glip user, you don’t necessarily need a separate project or team management tool to keep track of work that has been assigned to you or that you have delegated to others.
 Task assignments appear right within the Glip message stream, allowing everyone in the conversation to see when a task has been assigned or completed and whether people are meeting their deadlines.
 Tasks become part of the conversation, meaning you can comment on them or attach files to them.

 In addition, you can see all your tasks, or all tasks associated with a specific conversation, in one place on the Tasks tab in Glip.